Wier224/Portal-Tas-Scripts/README.md

 # Portal-Tas-Scripts

-Ye, everything is in here that was presentet in TAS vids on my channel
+Ye, everything is in here that was presented in TAS vids on my channel

 https://www.youtube.com/@wier2248